nvhoanganh/expo-typescript-tailwind-rn/README.md

 ## Troubleshooting

 If you have issues running the app it may help clearing the React Native packager cache.
-Use the command `yarn expo start --clear` to do this.
+Use the command `yarn expo start -c` to do this.

 More tips found in [this thread on the Expo Forum](https://forums.expo.io/t/how-to-clear-the-react-native-packager/1352).